RHIT-CSSE/csse220/Homework/DesignProblems/README.md

 # The questions

-Should be handed out in class but you can get them here:
+~Should be handed out in class but you can get them here:~

+These are available on Moodle as Word files, but can be downloaded here as PDFs as well.

 + [Part 1](DesignProblemsAssignment1.pdf)
 + [Part 2](DesignProblemsAssignment2.pdf)